RogelioLozano/RogelioLozano.github.io/blog/2024-03-05-mental-meth/index.md

 - Divide and conquer - A classical mental model to approach problems that can be divided into subproblems of smaller data size.
 The resulting structure after applying the method is usually a recursive tree where each node has the subproblem of smaller data size.
 One classical Example is MergeSort (with a runtime complexity of O(nlog(n)))

+- Determine what you are going to do.
+Set a clear and determined mindset of what you are about to do.
+What is your purpose.
+Set that idea clearly in your mind so that you can use your energy completely in that task.
+Do not let multiple "threads" of thinking starting to sprinkle all over around your head.
+Otherwise, you will not be able to focus and think deeply to solve difficult problems.

+- If you are feeling tired or distracted.
+Try a short walk or listen attentively to music.
+But only do that activity.
+Do not do something else; otherwise is of no usefulness.